 When people talk about a child’s development, the word ‘mother’ always comes to their mind first.
 There is even a phrase called “mother’s love” that exists, which gives root to the belief that feminine love is crucial for a child’s optimal growth and development.
 But the roles of the father is equally important for a kid’s development.

-Thus, the role of a father is often neglected or viewed as secondary in comparison to that of a mother.
+Thus, the role of father is often neglected or viewed as secondary in comparison to that of a mother.
 However, more and more research has started to prove that fathers have a crucial role to play in shaping a child’s life.

 Father – The forgotten hero

 For centuries, our society had painted the picture of a father as the breadwinner and the mother as a caregiver for the family.
 We always focus on the role of a mother and her importance in a child’s life and thus the role of fathers in parenting is often undermined, when it comes to raising their child.

 A 2019 study found that a father’s involvement in a child’s development led to a “positive” and “statistically significant” development in a child’s cognitive skills.
-This primarily means that a father is responsible for a child’s all-around growth and development.
+This primarily means that a father is responsible for a child’s all-round growth and development.

 This essentially means that when a child has a father figure to look up to from an early age, the child tends to show a positive development in all aspects ranging from psychological to even their performance at school and in academics.
 That is the importance of a father in a child’s life.

 They are more likely to perform better in school and academics than those children who did not have their dad with them.
 They are more likely to be better at communication and also have better intellectual functioning.

 1. A father helps to boost a child’s intellect

 A 2020 study has shown that children whose fathers took active participation in their growth since birth perform better on cognitive and analytical assessments and also exhibit increased interest in curiosity and observation.
 Children whose dads are active in their life also perform better in school, especially in verbal and arithmetic tests.

 2. A father as a role model

-A son will try to imitate his father’s behavior and grow up into men with similar attributes.
+A son will try to imitate his father’s behavior and grow up into a man with similar attributes.
 Daughters on the other hand can use their father as a role model when they seek their partners, looking for the same characteristics their father had.
 Thus, fathers should always try to model positive behavior for their children, and this is one of the most important roles of the father.

 3. A father helps to boost a child’s confidence

-They are more adaptive to stress, they do not hesitate or fear new events or situations and also have a strong will power, which prevents them from bowing down to peer or social pressure.
+They are more adaptive to stress, do not hesitate or fear new events or situations, and also have strong willpower, which prevents them from bowing down to peer or social pressure.
 They are people who are generally happy and will not be afraid to stand up for themselves if the need arises.